ozkanpakdil/ozkanpakdil.github.io/_posts/2020-07-25-eclipse-collections-jdk-14-benchmark.markdown

 date:   2020-07-25 08:05:30
 categories: java,eclipse-collections
 ---
-I was reading https://www.baeldung.com/jdk-collections-vs-eclipse-collections and realized that its little bit old and it was using jdk 11, in my local I have jdk 14 I wanted to run in my local and see the result.
+I was reading [eclipse collections benchmark doc](https://www.baeldung.com/jdk-collections-vs-eclipse-collections) and realized that its little bit old and it was using jdk 11, in my local I have jdk 14 I wanted to run in my local and see the result.
+You can find eclipse collections [here](https://github.com/eclipse/eclipse-collections)

 Below from my local

 {% highlight bash %}
 D:\tmp\benchmark-eclipse-collections>java -jar target/benchmarks.jar IntegerListFilter -rf json